Confused About The Disability Process?

 - Copies of medical records from all your health care providers related to your disability, including test results – if you don’t already have these, request them from your doctor or hospital.

 - Work history for the past 15 years, including job description.

 - Copies of your W-2 forms – or federal tax returns if you were self-employed.

 After you have filled out the application form and submitted it with the proper documentation, your local Social Security office will review your non-disability eligibility.
 This means your work history and payments into Social Security if you are applying for Social Security Disability, or your income and resources if you are applying for Supplementary Security Income.
 At this stage, the office will also confirm the relationship between you and your spouse/children if they have also applied for benefits.

-Once this initial stage has been completed, your application will be sent to the Disability Determination Division of Vocational Rehabilitation.
 This group evaluates your application to determine your disability status – your claim will be reviewed by a medical doctor or psychologist (if the disability is mental) and a disability evaluation specialist.
 They may also order what is called a consultative examination from another doctor.
 A consultative examination is ordered when you haven’t provided some necessary piece of information that the Disability Determination Division wants to see.

 These examinations may or may not help your claim, depending upon the doctor and numerous factors.
 Your best bet is to provide all the information they need up front, but sometimes it’s difficult to anticipate what additional evidence they will request.
 Refusing the consultative examination will automatically deny your claim – although an attorney familiar with disability claims can help.

 Making a Determination